swcarpentry/DEPRECATED-boot-camps/testing/README.md

 conditional is false, the test fails.

 **Fixtures:** Sometimes you have to do some legwork to create the objects that are necessary to run one or many tests.
 These objects are called fixtures as they are not really part of the test themselves but rather involve getting the computer into the appropriate state.

-For example, since fun varies a lot between people, the fun() function is a method of the Person class.
-In order to check the fun function, then, we need to create an appropriate Person object on which to run fun().

 ---